pytorch/pytorch/docs/source/index.rst

 Features described in this documentation are classified by release status:

-  *Stable:*  These features will be maintained long-term and there should generally be no major performance limitations or gaps in documentation.
-  We also expect to maintain backwards compatibility (although breaking changes can happen and notice will be given one release ahead of time).
+  *Stable:*  These features will be maintained long-term, and there should generally be no major performance limitations or gaps in documentation.
+We also expect to maintain backwards compatibility, although breaking changes can occur, and notice will be given one release ahead of time.

   *Beta:*  These features are tagged as Beta because the API may change based on user feedback, because the performance needs to improve, or because